 Avoid putting identity terms in quotation marks.

-If someone uses a term or phrase for themselves that is different from those listed here, respect what they use for themselves.
+Avoid stigmatized/outdated/incorrect terms.
+If someone uses a term or phrase for themselves that is different from those listed here such as queer, respect what they use for themselves.

 Pronouns

-As mentioned above, ask an individual which pronouns and names they would like used in your story, and respect what people say.
+As mentioned above, ask your source their pronouns and names, and respect what people say.
 This may include using the pronouns they, ze, fae or other gender-neutral pronouns.
 Ensure you conjugate these correctly (see minus18.org.au/pronouns-app/).

 Use the person’s gender-affirming pronoun as well as their name in your story.
 Aim for clarity as well as sensitivity and inclusivity.